noredeen/lspwatch/README.md

 # lspwatch

-`lspwatch` is a configurable stdin/stdout proxy for the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).
-It produces and exports telemetry for the language server and LSP request/response communication.
+`lspwatch` is a configurable stdin/stdout proxy for the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) with built-in observability integrations. `lspwatch` produces telemetry for the language server and its LSP request/response communication, and exports it to your observability backend.

 <div align="center"><img align="center" width="780" alt="Screenshot 2025-01-18 at 7 25 44 PM" src="https://github.com/user-attachments/assets/119e046f-8c09-41ea-81db-ff45e9ec8d27" /></div>